5 Common Video Game Bugs and Glitches (And How To Fix Them)

 Why Does This Happen?

 To understand what’s happening here we need to take a look at rigs.
-A rig is essentially a skeleton inside the character that allows developers to set how the character can move and allows the animators to animate with it.
+A rig is essentially a skeleton inside the character that allows developers to set how the character can move and allows the animators to an

 What’s happening when characters stretch is that the character is attempting to use the wrong rig for the character.
 In the case of The Sims mentioned above, it is trying to use an adult human’s rig on a child.